epervago/heroku-buildpack-nodejs/README.md

 Heroku Buildpack for Node.js
 ============================

-This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
-If you fork this repository, please **update this README** to explain what your fork does and why it's special.
+This is a fork of the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
+It adds simple commands to run grunt at the end of the build process.

 How it Works
 ------------